littlstar/s3-lambda/frontpage.md

 ## S3renity
-S3renity is an [S3](https://aws.amazon.com/s3/) toolbelt for [Node](https://nodejs.org/en/) that enables you to treat directories like arrays of S3 objects, and perform batch functions on them.
-It also provides extra functionality around handling s3 objects.
+S3renity is an [S3](https://aws.amazon.com/s3/) toolbelt for Node.js that enables you to treat directories like arrays of S3 objects, and perform batch functions on them.
+It also provides extra functionality for handling s3 objects.
 Some things we use S3renity for at Littlstar are prototyping MapReduce jobs and cleaning/organizing logs.

 ## Batch Functions
 Perform sync or async functions over each file in a directory.